Vamsi1092/Data_Engineering_Azure/README.md

-# Supply Chain Data Analytics Architecture
+# Azure Supply Chain Pipeline

 This project uses a modern data pipeline designed for supply chain data analytics using Azure cloud services and visualization tools.
 The architecture is modular, scalable, and supports data ingestion, transformation, storage, analytics, and dashboarding.